 To my surprise, I understand them a hundred percent.
 I haven’t finished all the lessons at the moment of writing, but so far it’s been amazing.
 Honestly, I didn’t expect this outcome because I was struggling with the other 2 books.

 Some of the basic rules from book 1 that are also in the other books which I didn’t understand before suddenly become uncomplicated.
-I realized I wasn’t paying much attention as I should.
+I realized I wasn’t paying as much attention as I should.

 Understand YouTube Comments